Thursday, December 29, 2016

 First post-election post

 So, President Trump, huh?
 I went into the election too comfortable, obviously.
 Also obvious is that my brother's predictions didn't pan out.
-Election night wasn't fun, slowly realizing that Clinton wouldn't catch up in Wisconsin, and has had lost the election.
+Election night wasn't fun, slowly realizing that Clinton wouldn't catch up in Wisconsin, and had lost the election.

 The good news is that we won't have Clinton for president, with her defensiveness, 'safe' rather than bold leadership, and playing for popularity.
 We also will have so much less sniping at her.
 I feel a lot of relief about that.